 This is an introductory beginner group class for our youngest athletes.
 The students come once a week, usually on Saturday mornings from 9-10 am.
 Other times may be arranged at the discretion of a coach or instructor.

-Beginner Level I is also called our "Bronze" level.
-This is the introductory group for athletes who are 10 years of age and older.
-The athletes are grouped according to age groups: youth 10-14, junior 15-18, and adult.
-Beginner level I students meet for one hour one time per week.
+Bronze Level is the introductory or beginner group for athletes who are 10 to 15 years of age.
+Bronze level students meet for one hour to 90 minute one time per week.

 Many of these students use the competitive team for Off-Campus PE credit.
 This is arranged through your child's school.
 Various ISD's have different requirements.

-Olympic Level 3 fencers are also called masters level or advanced fencers.
+Gold Level 2 fencers are also called masters level or highly competitive fencers.
 These students attend four to six group sessions each week for 1 - 1 1/2 hours and fence 1 - 2 hours following.
 These students also take 2 to 3 private lessons per week.

-Competitive team members must have a competitive membership with USA Fencing listing Fencing Institute of Texas as their primary club, North Texas Division, Region 5.
+Gold Level fencers must have a competitive membership with USA Fencing listing Fencing Institute of Texas as their primary club, North Texas Division, Region 5.
 Those who fence on a high school team should list their high school team as their secondary club.
-Competitive team members are asked to purchase at least a team jacket for medals presentation.
+Gold Level students are asked to purchase at least a team jacket for medals presentation.

-All competitive team members are expected to participate in FIT-sponsored tournaments as an athlete or ancillary staff (referee, bout committee, or armorer).
+All Gold Level fencers are expected to participate in FIT-sponsored tournaments as an athlete or ancillary staff (referee, bout committee, or armorer).
 Fencers from around the region know the quality of the FIT fencers and want to compete against them.
 This supports our club by bringing in additional income.
 FIT is a 501(c)(3) non-profit and relies on tournaments to support our programs.